 You should also learn about life support measures that might be offered to you as the end approaches.
 These include CPR, feeding tubes, and breathing machines.
 The BC government has a supported-decision-making tool called “Should I receive CPR and life support?”
 It lets you compare options and reflect on what’s important to you.

 Think about what’s important to you.
 Do you want a lot of people around or just a few?
 What makes you feel good?
 Would you like a massage?
 Are there certain comfort foods you’d like to eat?
 Telling loved ones what you want and need can help them care for you.

 Cardiopulmonary resuscitation (CPR) is an emergency procedure that can be performed if your heart or lungs stop.
 Some people decide they don’t want that.

 This decision to decline emergency medical procedures can be recorded in a no CPR form.
 The form is a medical order.
 It says the person has had a conversation with a health care professional about CPR.
 It tells people such as first responders, paramedics, and care providers not to start CPR.
 This applies whether the person is at home, in the community, or in a care facility.

 Signing this form isn’t a decision to be made lightly.
 Talk to close family and friends and your doctor to see if it’s a good option for you.
 The answer will depend on your unique circumstances.

 The no CPR form was created by the BC Ministry of Health.
-There’s no law in BC that governs the creation and use of the forms.
-The reality is the form is widely used in the BC healthcare system, and honoured by health care providers.
+There’s no law in BC that governs the creation and use of the form.
+The reality is the form is widely used in the BC health care system, and honoured by health care providers.